Week 32 of Pregnancy

 You this week

-- •Shortness of breath as uterus pushes up on diaphragm
+- •Shortness of breath as the uterus presses against the diaphragm

 This week's tips

-- •Practice pelvic floor exercises (Kegels) to help with bladder control and prepare for labor
+- •Practice pelvic floor exercises (Kegels) daily to strengthen muscles for labor and postpartum recovery

-- •Wear supportive, flat shoes and compression socks if swelling is significant
+- •Wear compression socks if swelling is significant, and keep your feet elevated when resting

 Looking ahead